tejastechq/timezonepulse/memory_docs/activeContext.md

 ## Priorities
 1. Establish core documentation
 2. Analyze and document all major files and directories
 3. Prepare for next phase of instructions

+## Recently Completed
+- TASK_002: Sidebar-matching, glassmorphism calendar popup and UI/UX improvements